Breeding of strawberries: Modern breeding

-In the modern age, strawberry breeding is a delicate science and art.
-Its aim is to produce plant varieties that will be able to supply the world's demand for fruit by overcoming adverse conditions and disease.
+In the modern age, strawberry breeding aims to produce plant varieties that will be able to supply the world's demand for fruit by overcoming adverse conditions and disease.

 United States

 In 1920 a large shift in the breeding of strawberries occurred.
 Breeding stopped being a largely private personal endeavor and became a government matter when the United States department of Agriculture started to fund strawberry breeding.
 The Plant Patent Act of 1930 gave plant breeders the same status as mechanical and chemical inventors had through patent law.
 The early objectives of the breeding stations were to develop new varieties to better satisfy the American demand for better dessert, canning and freezing varieties.
 In the late 1930s and 40s disease resistance became an objective of breeding, particularly to red stele root disease.
 The 1937 federal work objectives included goals of improving resistance to disease and improving tolerance of long and short days as well as high and low temperatures.